Manuel Ntumba

 Manuel Ntumba is a Congolese-Togolese inventor, government advisor, and geostrategist.
 He is the Managing Partner and Executive Vice President of the global public-private partnership Tod'Aérs Global Network [TGN].
-Ntumba currently advises governments, intergovernmental organizations and private sectors in the strategic planning and the strategic management of development programmes across various sectors.
+Ntumba currently advises governments, intergovernmental organizations, private sectors, multilateral funds and international banks in the strategic planning and the strategic management of multilateral programmes and multinational projects across various sectors.